 To plug this into the fixed-point solver it suffices to use λ(

 (+ 1 (/ 1 x)) and ensure that our initial value will not fail.
 Using 0 leads to immediate division by zero.
-But -1 will lead to it after one iteration, and in fact there is a whole sequence of negative fractions that will fail (try to derive it).
+But -1 will also lead to it after one iteration, and in fact there is a whole sequence of negative fractions that will cause the solver to fail (try to derive it).
 In the case of Dr Racket and some other varieties of Scheme, it’s actually fine to use 0.0 or -1.0, as the decimal point specifies a floating-point value.
-The math will support floating-point infinity as a usable value in division, and the solution will be found.
+The math will support floating-point infinity as a usable value in division (turning 1 / infinity into 0), and the solution will be found.
 Another way to force floating-point is to use 1.0 in the lambda expression.

 Before moving on, I just wanted to note that there are many ways to express φ as an equation, and to get one that is usable for a fixed-point solver can actually be a bit tricky.
 Importantly, the value typically known as ψ, which is equal to 1 – φ (≈ −0.618) is also a fixed point of the expression above.
 However, it’s fairly difficult to get the solver for this expression to converge to this value.
-There are other expressions of the golden ratio that can lead to either φ or ψ as a result, depending on the initial value.
-A few are included in the solutions file, although after the next exercise, because that makes it easier to see how they proceed.
+There are other expressions of the golden ratio that can tend to either φ or ψ, depending on the initial value.
+A few are included in the solutions file, although after the next exercise, because that makes it easier to see how the result is developed.

 In order to display the result and continue, another procedure is required for when the if condition is false.
 Instead of calling directly back to